cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 ## Open questions

 1. Once the Job terminates, there is no way to access the Job's logs. **ttlSecondsAfterFinished** allows the Job to stay alive even after the task terminates.
 Do we want to supply a **ttlSecondsAfterFinished** default for customers so that they can evaluate Job logs even after the Job terminates?
+2. Should customers be given two different Helm Charts for K8s and Openshift?

 ## Implementation plan